We're starting to, I don't want to hear no complaints.

 Here, Las Vegas goes straight.

-the casino resort business was evolving outside entrepreneurs built a new breed of resorts while Nevada cultivated a more corporate business climate and a more family-friendly reputation Oh, by the place.
+Syndicate responded by shifting to legitimate enterprise at the same time the casino resort business was evolving outside entrepreneurs built a new breed of resorts while Nevada cultivated a more corporate business climate and a more family-friendly reputation.

-And there is a web there.
+or by the place spinning a deadly web And there is a web flare.

 And then look, it's just spreading its reach.

-You see the web says corruption.
+You see, the web says corruption always with us.

-Infiltrated on you.
+And fell trading on you.

-Throughout American history, syndicates have been happy to sell their services to politicians of any party.
+by an election we only kill each other Throughout American history, syndicates have been happy to sell their services to politicians of any party.

-Many elections, local as well as national, have been won amid suspicions of ballast stuffing, intimidation, and vote buying.
+Many elections, local as well as national, have been won amid suspicions of ballast stuffing, intimidation and vote buying.

-From the Kennedy assassination to unexplained disappearances.
+From the Kennedy assassination to unexplained disappearances, some whispers are true.

 The reality often rivals fiction.

-Often revival fiction.
+Often rivals fiction.

-Rival fiction.
+Rivals fiction.

 Okay.